 We liked to visit Fresh, a shop opened by Thomas, who is born and raised in Bruges and returned to the city after living in Brussels for several years.
 He witnessed the city getting more and more modern while keeping the authentic character.
 At Fresh you will find a good combination of streetwear and Scandinavian fashion together with accessories and sneakers.

 The 8th edition of Jazz Brugge had the theme 'crossing cultures'.
 There were musical influences from every corner of the world, from Albania, Israël, Armania, USA, Senegal, Morocco, Iraq and so on...
 We attended three amazing concerts on Saturday evening.

 The performances of Jazz Brugge were held in two different halls of the Concert Hall, which is an architectural masterpiece!
 You can visit the building even when you haven't booked a concert ticket.

 For €8 (adult) you can participate in the individual tour which takes you in approximately 50 minutes to almost all corners of this building.
 On Wednesdays, Thursdays, Fridays and Saturdays you can follow a guided tour (Dutch, French of English) at 15:00 without extra charge.
 You can visit the rooftop to see this view over the city:

-Bruges by Heart is a guided city walk where you will discover hidden gems and must see heritage and architectural highlights.
+Visit Bruges offers guided city tours where you will discover hidden gems and must see heritage and architectural highlights.
 It also includes a panoramic view from the rooftop of the Concert Hall.

 There are also 3 non-guided walks which you can download for free: